IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-types-spline.md

 ## $PlatformShort$ Advanced Spline Chart

-If you need a spline chart with more features such as composite other series, you can use DataChart component.
+If you need a Spline Chart with more features such as composite other series, you can configure the markers, marker brushes, marker outlines, series brushes and series outlines as demonstrated below.

 <div class="sample-container loading" style="height: 400px">
     <iframe id="cc-chart-with-legend" src='{environment:dvDemosBaseUrl}/charts/category-chart-spline-styling' width="100%" height="100%" seamless frameBorder="0" onload="onXPlatSampleIframeContentLoaded(this);" alt="$PlatformShort$ Line Chart With Legend"></iframe>